What is Safeguarding

 There can often be a power imbalance between a member of staff, paid carer or a volunteer and an adult at risk.

-It must be noted that some abusers deliberately seek out adults who appear to be vulnerable, with the intention of abusing, harming, exploiting or manipulating that person.
+It must be noted that some abusers deliberately seek out adults who appear to be at risk and exploit an existing vulnerability with the intention of abusing, harming, exploiting or manipulating that person.
+We know from evidence and research that criminal gangs, often sophisticated fraudsters, target individuals in this way linked to financial SCAMS which are increasingly being perpetrated online, although doorstep crimes are still prevalent.

 How to report your concerns